 10. Use Storage Boxes on Shelves Too

-If you’re running out of space, you can easily make more of it by adding storage boxes to each shelve.
-You’ll be able to use more of vertical space and store the small items.
+If you’re running out of space, you can easily make more of it by adding storage boxes to each shelf.
+You’ll be able to use more vertical space and store the small items.

 Great for accessories, clothing items, school supplies, etc. Get fabric cubes with compartments and introduce even more organization into your small bedroom.

 Easy, simple and works wonders when it comes to increasing room storage.